 Around 35 million visitors head to Central Park every year to see the zoo, ride the carousel, and chill out in the quiet zones of Strawberry Fields and Sheep Meadow.
 However, it’s just one of many great parks in New York City.
-If you’d prefer to avoid the crowds on your next picnic, check out some of these local gems.
+If you prefer to avoid the crowds on your next picnic, check out some of these local gems.

 Prospect Park, Brooklyn, Made by Central Park CreatorsProspect Park, Brooklyn, Made by Central Park Creators

-It’s not surprising that Prospect Park feels a little like Central Park on a smaller scale, because it was also designed by Frederick Law Olmsted and Calvert Vaux.
+It’s not surprising that Prospect Park feels a little like Central Park on a smaller scale because Frederick Law Olmsted and Calvert Vaux also designed it.
 Long Meadow is thought to be the longest stretch of unbroken grass in any American park, so it has plenty of space for a picnic lunch.
 On a hot day, families with children might prefer to set up near one of the five themed playgrounds with sprinkler systems, or Lakeside, which has the park’s first water playground.

 The High Line, Manhattan, for a High ViewThe High Line, Manhattan, for a High View